Scutiger boulengeri: Description

 Scutiger boulengeri males measure about 45–55 mm and females about 50–62 mm in snout–vent length.
-The head is flat, wider than long and with a rounded snout.
+The head is flat, wider than long, and with a rounded snout.
 The eyes are protruding.
 The tympanum is indistinct; the supratympanal fold is present.
 The dorsum is olive or greenish-grey with numerous warts.
 The ventrum is yellowish.
-The fingers have no webbing whereas the toes have rudimentary webbing.
+The fingers have no webbing and the toes have rudimentary webbing.

 Tadpoles grow to a length of about 60 mm.

 Habitat and conservation

-Scutiger boulengeri is an alpine species living near streams and lakes in grassland habitats at elevations of 3300–5270 m above sea level.
+Scutiger boulengeri is an alpine species that lives near streams and lakes in grassland habitats at elevations of 3300–5270 m above sea level.
+A healthy population has been found at an elevation of 5270 m in the Gurudongmar Lake complex in Sikkimese Himalaya.
+This is one of the highest elevations where amphibians have ever been recorded.
 They hibernate in loose soil from September to March or April.

-Scutiger boulengeri is a very common species but potentially threatened by diversion of water for agriculture, pollution from agrochemicals, and overgrazing.
-However, it is not considered threatened overall.
+Scutiger boulengeri is not considered threatened and is ranked as a species of least concern by the IUCN Red List.